Nikhilpra17/Object-Oriented-Programming-JAVA/Important Notes.md

 - It is important to understand that **new allocates memory for an object during run time**.

-Box b1 = new Box();
+- Box b1 = new Box();
 Box b2 = b1;
-b1 and b2 will both refer to the same object.
+**b1 and b2 will both refer to the same object**.
 The assignment of b1 to b2 did not allocate any memory or copy any part of the original object.
-It simply makes b2 refer to the same object as does b1.
-Thus, any changes made to the object through b2 will affect the object to which b1 is referring, since they are the same object.
+It simply makes **b2 refer to the same object as does b1**.
+Thus, **any changes made to the object through b2 will affect the object to which b1 is referring**, since they are the same object.
-When you assign one object reference variable to another object reference variable, you are not creating a copy of the object, you are only making a copy of the reference.
+***When you assign one object reference variable to another object reference variable, you are not creating a copy of the object, you are only making a copy of the reference.***

-int square(int i){
+- int square(int i){
     return i * i;
 }
-A parameter is a variable defined by a method that receives a value when the method is called.
+A **parameter is a variable defined by a method that receives a value when the method is called**.
 For example, in square( int i), i is a parameter.
 An argument is a value that is passed to a method when it is invoked.
 For example, square(100) passes 100 as an argument.
 Inside square( ), the parameter i receives that value.

-NOTE:
+- NOTE:
 Bus bus = new Bus();
 lhs(reference i.e. bus) is looked be compiler & rhs (object i.e. new Bus()) is looked by jvm